 The journey has been anything but easy and is far from over with several challenging improvements planned for 2021.

-We engaged the third phase of our sustainability plan in the Fall of 2020, when we began construction of a new eco-friendly winery which is scheduled for completion in the Fall of 2021.
+We engaged the third phase of our sustainability plan in the Fall of 2020, when we began construction of a new eco-friendly winery which is scheduled for completion soon next year.
 As you might imagine, keeping a large production winery at 60 degrees indoors when the outdoor summertime temperature regularly exceeds 100 degrees takes a colossal amount of electricity.
 At first glance reducing our energy footprint while doubling the size of our winery appeared to be nearly impossible.
 Other than solar power, there are very few reliable options and reliability is crucial due to heat being the number one factor in wine spoilage.
 So, as with wastewater and soil preservation, we blindly began the search for a seemingly elusive solution.
 But just like our previous ecofriendly endeavors, the solution proved to be “Primitive, and Simplistically Brilliant” and easy to accomplish.
 The new winery will be twice the size of our existing facility but, in spite of doubling its size, we expect to reduce our cooling related energy consumption by 60% below our current usage.
 This will be accomplished by building the winery into the mountain side deep enough so three sides will have earthen walls which radiate cool air into the winery year around while using no electricity.

 Additionally, we have chosen to supplant traditional indoor refrigeration systems with highly effective Geothermal cooling technology.
 We have contracted with locally owned Youngdahl Engineering of Nevada City to utilize the mountain beside the new winery.
 Youngdahl has designed a network of subterranean water circulation pipes intended to slowly circulate water deep into the cool earthen mountainside and throughout the winery foundation resulting in radiant cooling temperatures between 55–60 F°.
 These temperatures and humidity levels simulate the actual temperatures and humidity levels found in natural caves.
 Producing cool air is only part of the solution as our plans also include a new, little known construction approach which injects Styrofoam between the metal wall studs at the factory prior to the construction process.
 This produces what amounts to a giant, winery-sized ice chest with a remarkable insulation rating of R50.
 What does all of this mean?
 The results are so extraordinary that we have saved them for last.
 The projected hourly energy requirements for cooling the new winery using Geothermal technology and Styrofoam construction are the equivalent of a common oscillating house fan.